NSombekke/Logic-LLM/blogpost.md

 ### Experiments
 The performance of three GPT models serving as underlying models for the Problem Formulator of Logic-LM (ChatGPT, GPT-3.5, and GPT-4) is evaluated against two baselines: 1) Standard LLMs, which leverage incontext learning to directly answer the question; and 2) Chain-of-Thought (CoT) (Wei et al., 2022b), which adopts a step-by-step problem-solving approach.
-The performance is evaluated across five logical reasoning datasets. *PrOntoQA* (Saparov and He, 2023)offers synthetic challenges for deductive reasoning, with the hardest 5-hop subset tested. *ProofWriter* (Tafjord et al., 2021) presents problems in a more natural language form under the open-world assumption, focusing on different levels of reasoning depth, with the depth-5 subset chosen for evaluation. *FOLIO* (Han et al., 2022), a challenging expert-written dataset, demands complex first-order logic reasoning. *LogicalDeduction* (Srivastava et al.,2022) from BigBench and *AR-LSAT* (Zhong et al., 2022) present real-world scenarios and analytical logic reasoning questions, respectively. #ToDO refiner
+The performance is evaluated across five logical reasoning datasets. *PrOntoQA* (Saparov and He, 2023)offers synthetic challenges for deductive reasoning, with the hardest 5-hop subset tested. *ProofWriter* (Tafjord et al., 2021) presents problems in a more natural language form under the open-world assumption, focusing on different levels of reasoning depth, with the depth-5 subset chosen for evaluation. *FOLIO* (Han et al., 2022), a challenging expert-written dataset, demands complex first-order logic reasoning. *LogicalDeduction* (Srivastava et al.,2022) from BigBench and *AR-LSAT* (Zhong et al., 2022) present real-world scenarios and analytical logic reasoning questions, respectively.
+Additionally, the effect of the refiner is researched by investigating the accuracy and the executable rates on the FOLIO dataset across different rounds of self refinement.

 <!--The performance of three GPT models serving as underlying models for the Problem Formulator of Logic-LM (ChatGPT, GPT-3.5, and GPT-4) is evaluated against two baselines: 1) Standard LLMs, which use in-context learning to answer questions directly; and 2) Chain-of-Thought (CoT), adopting a step-by-step problem-solving approach.
 The evaluation spans five logical reasoning datasets: PrOntoQA, ProofWriter, FOLIO, LogicalDeduction, and AR-LSAT, each offering distinct challenges.
 PrOntoQA provides synthetic challenges for deductive reasoning, while ProofWriter presents problems in a more natural language form.
 FOLIO demands complex first-order logic reasoning, while LogicalDeduction and AR-LSAT present real-world scenarios and analytical logic reasoning questions, respectively, adding diversity to the evaluation.-->